 As the pace of change and demands increase in our work lives, our ability to handle our emotional states becomes more important.
 Emotional intelligence (EI) has been linked to leadership and managerial success in the workplace.
 This introductory course gives you a sense of how well you are currently functioning and how you can harness EI skills to attain your professional goals.
 A complete personal EI profile (the BarOn EQ-i 2.0 ) is included.

 In today’s fast-paced work environment, we need to continually learn and evolve our collective skills to ensure effectiveness and success.
 As managers, our responsibility is to support and develop our people to be fully engaged and working to their full potential.
 Good managers know how to provide feedback that is conducive to learning.
 A critical skill in achieving this is the art of providing a balance of reinforcing and constructive feedback with the goal of promoting mutual insight.
-This three-week online course will overview the facets of effective feedback and provide opportunities for hands-on practice of these skills.
+This session will overview the facets of effective feedback and provide opportunities for hands-on practice of these skills.

 Recent research has revealed that successful people invest more in developing their innate strengths and talents, and pay close attention to what intrinsically energizes them.
 Conventional approaches of fixing weaknesses have shown to be ultimately ineffective, leading only to individual and organizational mediocrity.
 This course offers ways for leaders to identify and leverage the strengths of their people to increase work engagement and innovation.
 You will learn to identify and advocate for your personal strengths using pragmatic strategies.